Rehoboth Beach, Delaware: 21st century

 Avery's Rest Site, Dodd Homestead, Peter Marsh House, Thompson's Loss and Gain Site, Thompsons Island Site, Warrington Site, and Woman's Christian Temperance Union Fountain are listed on the National Register of Historic Places, maintained by the National Park Service of the United States Department of the Interior.

 The town often bills itself as "The Nation's Summer Capital" because it is a frequent summer vacation destination for Washington, D.C., residents as well as visitors from Maryland, Virginia, and Pennsylvania.
 Vacationers are drawn for many reasons, including the town's charm and the absence of a sales tax in Delaware.
 The Rehoboth Beach Boardwalk is a 1 mi long wooden boardwalk adjacent to the beach with restaurants, shops, amusements, and attractions.
 The Funland amusement park, which opened in 1962, is located along the boardwalk between Delaware and Brooklyn avenues.
 Several restaurants and shops are located along the town's main street, Rehoboth Avenue.
 Outside of Rehoboth Beach along Delaware Route 1, are the Tanger Outlets, which operate three locations along the highway with over 130 outlet stores.

 Due to its proximity to Washington, D.C., Rehoboth Beach is a popular summer destination among members of the United States Congress.
 Joe Biden, the 46th President of the United States, and First Lady of the United States, Jill Biden, have a beach house outside the corporate limits of Rehoboth Beach in the North Shores neighborhood.
-This beach house serves as their "Summer White House".
+This beach house served as their "Summer White House".

 Rehoboth Beach has a seasonal beach patrol who are in charge of lifeguarding the one and a half miles that make up the town's beachfront.
 They operate from Memorial Day weekend into the following fall season.
 The beach patrol is on duty every day between Memorial Day until Labor Day from 10 am until 5 pm on weekdays, and 10 am until 5:30 pm on weekends.